grulicht/terraform-provider-portainer/docs/resources/edge_group.md

 }
 ```
 ## Lifecycle & Behavior
-Edge groups are recreated if any of the attributes change (e.g., name, tag_ids, endpoints, etc.).
+Edge groups are updated if any of the attributes change (e.g., name, tag_ids, endpoints, etc.).
 - To delete an edge group created via Terraform, simply run:
 ```hcl
 terraform destroy